Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Conclusions

 \section{Conclusions}

-We proposed a general method for addressing {\SMIPD} that uses the random variable transformation.
-Our methodology \begin{enumerate*}[label=(\roman*)] \item works for a general class of programs with endogenous uncertainty; \item obtains a stochastic program with exogenous uncertainty for which solution procedures are well-studied; \item yields MILPs or MICPs with exogenous uncertainty in many cases; \item works for both discrete and continuous endogenous random variables; and \item is applicable to problems with independent and correlated random variables. \end{enumerate*} We investigated techniques to define appropriate transformations of random variables to treat cases where the decision-dependent random variables follow classical probability distributions.
+We proposed a general method for addressing {\SMIPD} that uses random variable transformation.
+Our methodology \begin{enumerate*}[label=(\roman*)] \item works for a general class of programs with endogenous uncertainty; \item obtains a stochastic program with exogenous uncertainty for which solution procedures are well-studied; \item yields {\MILP}s or {\MICP}s with exogenous uncertainty in many cases; \item works for both discrete and continuous endogenous random variables; and \item is applicable to problems with independent and correlated random variables. \end{enumerate*} We investigated techniques to define appropriate transformations of random variables to treat cases where the decision-dependent random variables follow classical probability distributions.
 We showed the existence of a simple transformation for the case of the discrete selection of distributions, which is the most commonly studied in previous research.
-We also demonstrated the proposed methodology by applying it to the {\NDFPP}, a broadly studied problem in the literature.
-In the computational experiments, the SAA applied to our transformed program produced feasible, high-quality solutions and high-confidence estimators in a short computational time.
+We also demonstrated the proposed methodology by applying it to the {\NDFPP}, a broadly studied problem.
+In the computational experiments, the {\SAATP} produced feasible, high-quality solutions and high-confidence estimators in a short computational time.

 Numerous research perspectives stem from this work.
-Future work could focus on \begin{enumerate*}[label=(\roman*)] \item exploring additional techniques to define transformation functions; \item investigating valid inequalities for the discrete random variables inverse transformation; \item analyzing how endogenous uncertainty affects the definition of the VSS; \item examining stochastic programs with endogenous random variables for which the probability distribution is not known \emph{a priori}; and \item extending the {\NDFPP} to account for assumptions commonly investigated in previous research, such as post-disruption edge failure, protection~\citep{viswanath2004investing,da2010stochastic,peeta2010pre,laumanns2014distribution,du2014stochastic}, and facility location~\citep{li2021stochastic,li2022locating}. \end{enumerate*}
+Future work could focus on \begin{enumerate*}[label=(\roman*)] \item exploring additional techniques to define transformation functions; \item investigating approaches to deal with the current limitations of the method when $q(\omega)$, $W(\omega)$ and/or $H(\omega)$ are random, such as exploring valid inequalities for the discrete random variables inverse transformation; \item analyzing how endogenous uncertainty affects the definition of the VSS; \item examining stochastic programs with endogenous random variables for which the probability distribution is not known \emph{a priori}; and \item extending the {\NDFPP} to account for assumptions investigated in previous research, such as post-disruption edge failure, protection (see, e.g.,~\citep{du2014stochastic}), and facility location~\citep{li2021stochastic,li2022locating}. \end{enumerate*}

 \ACKNOWLEDGMENT{This research was funded by the SCALE-AI Chair in Data Driven Supply Chains, the FRQ-IVADO Research Chair in Data Science for Combinatorial Game Theory, and NSERC Grant No. 2024-04051.
 It was also enabled by support provided by Calcul Québec (www.calculquebec.ca) and the Digital Research Alliance of Canada (https://alliancecan.ca/).}